The-Marcy-Lab-School/3-0-3-lab_diagnostic-choose-your-pokemon/README.md

 ## User Stories
+- A user is greeted by a page that looks exactly (or better styled) that the first example picture
-- A user is greeted to the "Bulbasaur" pokemon already loaded
+- A user is greeted to the "Bulbasaur" pokemon already fetched and loaded
-- A user can select a pokemon's ID and fetch the data
+- A user can select a new pokemon's ID and fetch the data
 - **A user can only enter a number from 1-151**
 - A user can see the pokemon's name and first 4 moves (or fewer if the pokemon doesn't have that many)
 - A user can view the "Official Artwork," "Front Sprite," and "Back Sprite" of the pokemon
+  - Use these sprites specifically!
+That's part of the challenge!
+- A user can customize their pokemon with:
+  - a nickname
-- A user can give their pokemon a nickname, an `S, A, B,` or `C` tier rating, and check a box if the sprite is cool
+  - an `S, A, B,` or `C` tier rating
+  - a checked box if the sprite is cool
-- The information will be displayed underneath the pokemon's information
+- A user can see the customized information displayed underneath the pokemon's information
 - After a user submits the "personalized" data, the form will completely clear
   - Honestly, clearing's not a great design choice in this case, but this is a practice lab, so we want to see if you *can* clear out a form
 - When a user loads a new pokemon, all the personalized data will disappear